openvinotoolkit/anomalib/README.md

 pip install anomalib
 ```

-> **_NOTE:_** Due to ongoing face pace of development, we encourage you to use editable install until we release v0.2.5.
+> **_NOTE:_** Due to ongoing fast pace of development, we encourage you to use editable install until we release v0.2.5.

 ### Local Install
 It is highly recommended to use virtual environment when installing anomalib.
 For instance, with [anaconda](https://www.anaconda.com/products/individual), `anomalib` could be installed as,